 The SMFA at Tufts BFA program provides the opportunity to combine intensive studio arts training with an in-depth, rigorous liberal arts education.
 The curriculum is entirely elective; you are free to select the courses, faculty members, and resources deemed important to your artistic development.
 Working closely with faculty mentors and academic advisors, students curate their own curricular pathways in a variety of mediums.
 In addition to studio coursework, students take courses in the liberal arts and sciences on both the Medford/Somerville and Fenway campuses.

-Our open studio curriculum allows for more flexibility than a traditional major.
-You will forge your individual BFA pathway through one-on-one mentorship and close academic advising while creating and challenging your art practice.
-Our unique approach prepares students for a rich interdisciplinary practice as a contemporary working artist.
+Our open studio curriculum celebrates the notion that ideas, not requirements, drive your practice and coursework.
+You will forge your individual BFA pathway through one-on-one mentorship and close academic advising while building your skills, pushing your ideas, and challenging your art practice.
+Our unique approach prepares students for a range of careers across contemporary art and emerging fields.

-The following disciplines offered at SMFA serve as a guide, allowing you to build an individualized set of skills and experiences to carry into your professional career.
+The artistic disciplines offered at SMFA serve as a guide, allowing you to build an individualized set of skills and experiences to carry into your professional career.

 Art practice is a vital part of society as a whole, and the work we produce isn’t done in a vacuum.
 For that reason, the BFA program combines intensive studio arts training with classes in liberal arts and sciences.
 In addition to your studio art curriculum, you’ll take courses that expose you to a range of non-studio offerings on both campuses.
 These courses inform your understanding of the world in which you are making work.
 Your advisor will help you to select the Liberal Arts and Sciences courses that best support your goals; whether you are a painter whose work is informed by political movements, or a papermaker who connects their way of working to environmental studies, you’ll find the breadth and depth of courses to foster those ideas.